GuFFy12/Vk-Newsfeed-To-Telegram/README.md

 # vk_newsfeed_to_telegram

-Parse vk user newsfeed (only photo, doc, video and album attachments without text!) and send it to telegram.
+Parse vk user newsfeed (only photo, doc, gif, video, article and album attachments with title) and send it to telegram.
 (Using method newsfeed.get)

-MAYBE ILL ADD SUPPORT TO OTHER ATTACHMENTS AND TEXT!
+1) pip install -r requirements.txt
+2) Change setting in settings.ini
+3) py main.py